thiaguindograu1234/rayfieldkeysystembypass/README.md

 # rayfield bypass

-this is a simple rayfield key system bypass, to bypass the key system put this code before executing the rayfield original code:
+this is a simple rayfield key system bypass, to bypass the key system you need to change the local Rayfield = loadstring(original source) to the source of this repository, it has no key system and may pass you directly into the script

-while wait() do
-  local Rayfield = loadstring(game:HttpGet('https://raw.githubusercontent.com/thiaguindograu1234/rayfieldkeysystembypass/main/source'))()
-end